Reading

 Any questions?

-If you have any questions about reading please contact our Reading Leader Laura Jones
+If you have any questions about reading at Hartshill Academy, please contact our Reading Leader, Laura Jones.

 Laura.Jones@hartshillacademy.org.uk